bestacio89/Franz.Common/sources/Franz.Common.Business/readme.md

 ## **Contributing**

-This package is part of a private framework.
-Contributions are limited to the internal development team.
-If you have access, follow these steps:
+This package is part of the private **Franz Framework**.
+Contributions are restricted to internal development teams.
+If you are authorized to contribute:
 1. Clone the repository.
 2. Create a feature branch.
 3. Submit a pull request for review.